armijnhemel/binaryanalysis-ng/doc/elf_linking.md

 CURRENTLY BROKEN

-This directory has scripts to create linking graphs for ELF files as unpacked by BANG.
-For background information either skip to the end of this file or
+The `src/elf` directory has scripts to create linking graphs for ELF files as unpacked by BANG.
+For background information either skip to the end of this file or read:
-read:

 <https://lwn.net/Articles/548216/>